 Keeping the Country Running

 Tradies make up over 30% of the workforce according to Safe Work Australia and the most recent Census.
-That’s an impressive number, especially when you consider that many of them are also running one of the approximately two million small businesses in Australia.
+That’s an impressive number, especially when you consider that many of them are running one of two million small businesses in Australia.

-Of that 30%, approximately 1.1 million people are classified as independent contractors, of which a significant proportion are tradies just like you.
+Of that 30%, approximately 1.1 million people are classified as independent contractors.

 In Demand Tradies

-If you have one of the trades listed below, congratulations, you are officially in demand.
-With Commonwealth supported uni places increasing in the last few decades, more school leavers are opting into university rather than picking up a trade.
-While that’s not great for the industry long term, it does have the benefit that less people working means higher rates for those who are left.
+If you have one of the trades listed below, you are officially in demand.
+With Commonwealth-supported uni places increasing in the last few decades, more high school graduates are opting into university rather than picking up a trade.
+While that’s not great for the industry long term, it does have the benefit that fewer people working means higher rates for those who are left.

-Cuts, wounds and skin piercings of any kind make up another 18% of injuries, followed by 15% of tradies who get injuries that result in musculoskeletal disorders that might require the attention of a good physio or chiropractor (or acupuncturist, if you’re into that).
+Cuts, wounds and skin piercings of any kind make up another 18% of injuries, followed by 15% of tradies who get injuries that result in musculoskeletal disorders that might require the attention of a good physio.
 Finally, and luckily, only one in ten tradies who hurt themselves on the job suffer a long-term fracture.